WHY DO SERIOUSLY INJURED TEXANS HIRE JOE?

 Joe Wrote the Books on Texas Auto Accident Injury Litigation!

-As an accomplished accident attorney, Joe has written three books that each detail different aspects of the typical Texas personal injury lawsuit: “A Survivor’s Legal Guide,” “The Texas Accident Bible” and “Hiring the Right Injury Lawyer.”
+As an accomplished accident attorney, Joe has authored several books that each detail different aspects of the typical Texas personal injury lawsuit: “A Survivor’s Legal Guide,” “The Texas Accident Bible” and “Hiring the Right Injury Lawyer.”
 A founding principle of The Stephens Law Firm is that anyone dealing with a personal injury or wrongful death case deserves access to high-quality legal advice.
 If you've been involved in an accident in Texas, these books are a great resource.
 Joe has made these books available for free to the public, simply contact his office to request your copy.

 The Houston Injury Lawyer Auto Insurance Companies Fear